 The comic scenes with the base characters are few and far between, but the cast do well with Shakespeare’s original scenes, which make little-

-The final act was handled well with a lingering, melancholic ending suited to one of Shakespeare’s ‘problem plays’, and which questioned the fragile happy ending.
+The final act of Chapter’s Measure for Measure was handled well with a lingering, melancholic ending suited to one of Shakespeare’s ‘problem plays’, and which questioned the fragile happy ending.
 The ‘happy couples’ were left on stage as the eerie soundtrack grew louder.
 Lucio, our comic companion throughout, is last to leave the stage, silent and grim after being condemned to death.
 A steep price for slandering a prince, his sentence raises doubt that with the Duke’s return, justice really will be reinstated.